pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-18-meet-the-parents.md

 {{< image src="IMG_7834.jpg" alt="The weather in front of us" ratio="3x2" >}}

 The wind speed kept fluctuating between 5 and 25 knots, and Vite & Rêves answered with 3 to 10 knots boat speed.
 Smooth as butter because of the lack of waves.
 I was as happy as an Italian who invented a pair of self-removing trousers.
 A pod of dolphins appeared and swam along for a few minutes, playing around the bows.
 It felt like nature was making amends to compensate for the gnarly past two weeks.
-I even mounted the Code D for a while.
+I even mounted the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} for a while.

 {{< image src="IMG_7840.jpg" alt="Arriving under Alicante's fortress" ratio="3x2" >}}